turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 // Object { name: 'Penelope', whatIsThis: [Function: whatIsThis] }

 ```

-As you can see above, `this` refers to the parent object inside function code, if the function is called as a property of the parent (the example with Penelope above).

 Lastly, `this` in function code invoked using the new operator refers to the newly created object.
 For example: